 The right dosage makes the difference.
 This also goes for the circulated air quantity in convection baking ovens.
 Perfect results are only possible if the quantity of circulated air is adapted adequately to the bakery product, also saving energy costs on the side.

-In order to use this scope afforded by the parameters and to be able to optimise the baking quality accordingly, a technical device is required that allows the air recirculation to still be regulated as easily and as sensitively as possible.
+In order to use this free play offered by the parameters and optimise the baking quality accordingly, a technical device is required that allows the air recirculation to still be regulated as easily and as sensitively as possible.
 And which can also reliably withstand the continuous thermal load surrounding the heating coil and even in case of failure does not lead to the baking oven being brought to a complete standstill.

 Less water = less energy

 Because the steam must only fill the baking chamber and not the heat exchanger as well, you will also create significantly more steam with the same water quantity (or get by with less water = energy for the same quantity of steam).
 And just in case, the slider can be opened with a handle so that you can easily continue to bake even in case of a malfunction.